priyankasunilsonawane/incubyte-test/README.md

 ```

 ## 📷 Video of the Tests
-You can find the video in the repository by the name `testcaseRecording.mov`
+You can find the video in the repository by the name `testcase-recording.mov`

+## 📋 Test Cases Sheet
+You can find the xlsx sheet in the repository by the name `Incubyte-assignment-test-cases.xlsx`